This morning, I took the kids to school. Then, I came across this awesome stretch of sidewalk.

 The Pigeon Pose

-We are working on stretching out the rotators in the hip, which often times is tight with people with an anterior pelvic tilt.
+We are working on stretching out the rotators in the hip, which often is tight with people with an anterior pelvic tilt.

 Perform 1 set of 2 reps, alternating back and forth, with 20 seconds hold and intensity of light stretch in the hip rotators.